pucilpet/gatsby-blog-petteri/content/blog/business/hello-world---petteris-first-blog.md

 ### New venture - HerSecret.fi

 And as a result [HerSecret.fi](https://www.hersecret.fi/) was born.
 After just a few months we started to see it had been the right decision - we were turning a profit.
 Hooray!
-Since then we have been growing steadily and improving our service - we are proud of what we've become.
+Since then we have been growing steadily, adding more items to our catalogue and improving our service - we are proud of what we've become.
+We serve +100k Finnish customers and are looking to expand to neighboring countries.

-> As our logistics operations have been outsourced to `Axla Logistics` since the beginning, we have had the chance to develop unique customer journeys and provide top notch service online - we pride ourselves with being the fastest to answer any queries and we offer same day deliveries which is very rare in Finland.
+> As our logistics operations have been outsourced to `Axla Logistics` since the beginning, we have had the chance to develop unique customer journeys and provide top notch service online - we pride ourselves with being the fastest to answer any queries and we even offer same day deliveries to some cities.

 ### The technical side of the business